What Cold Therapy Does for the Lymphatic System

 Lymphedema is characterised by swelling due to the accumulation of lymph fluid, often resulting from a compromised lymphatic system.

 Cold therapy has been shown to alleviate the symptoms of lymphedema by reducing limb volume and discomfort.
-The systematic review by Hill et al. (2023) emphasizes that cold therapy is effective in managing lymphedema, providing a non-invasive treatment option that can significantly improve patient outcomes.
+The systematic review by Hill et al. (2023) emphasises that cold therapy is effective in managing lymphedema, providing a non-invasive treatment option that can significantly improve patient outcomes.

 The review found reductions in limb volume and noted minimal adverse events, underscoring the therapy's safety and efficacy.